Derivatives of the identity and generalizations of Milnor's invariants: Multivariable manifold calculus and generalizations of Milnor's invariants

 \subsection{The $\mu$-invariants of link maps}

 We begin by returning to the work of Koschorke \cite{Kosch:Milnor}, and recall how \refT{kosthm1} plays a role in describing analogs of Milnor's $\mu$-invariants \cite{Mil:LinkGroups} for link maps.
-Let $P_1,\ldots, P_{k+1}$ be smooth closed manifolds with $\dim(P_i)=p_i$.
+Let $P_1,\ldots, P_{k+1}$ be smooth closed manifolds with $\dim\left(P_i\right)=p_i$.

-\begin{defin} Let $\Link(P_1,\ldots, P_{k+1};\R^n)$ be the space of smooth maps $f=\coprod_if_i:\coprod_iP_i\to \R^n$ such that $f_i(P_i)\cap f_j(P_j)=\emptyset$ for all $i\neq j$.
-It is topologized as a subspace of the space of smooth maps $\prod_i\Map(P_i,\R^n)$.
+\begin{defin} Let $\Link\left(P_1,\ldots, P_{k+1};\R^n\right)$ be the space of smooth maps $f=\coprod_if_i:\coprod_iP_i\to \R^n$ such that $f_i\left(P_i\right)\cap f_j\left(P_j\right)=\emptyset$ for all $i\neq j$.
+It is topologized as a subspace of the space of smooth maps $\prod_i\Map\left(P_i,\R^n\right)$.
 The number of \emph{components} of $f$ is $k+1$.
 We say two link maps are \emph{link-homotopic} if there is a path between them in the space of link maps.
 The \emph{trivial link} or \emph{unlink} is the link map $u=\coprod_i u_i$ such that $u_i$ is constant for all $i$ (for some choice of constants).
 A link map $f$ is \emph{almost trivial} if the restriction of $f$ to each \emph{sub-link} $\coprod_{i\in S} S^{p_i}$, where $S$ is a proper subset of $\{1,\ldots, k+1\}$, is link-homotopic to the trivial link. \end{defin}

 The philosophy of the $\mu$-invariants in \cite{Mil:LinkGroups} and \cite{Kosch:Milnor} is that one can define invariants of ``order'' $|S|$ for each nonempty subset $S$ of $\{1,\ldots, k+1\}$ provided that all invariants of order $|R|<k+1$ for $R\subset S$ vanish.
 Thus, inductively, one is interested in defining invariants of order $k+1$ for a $(k+1)$-component link.
-One criterion that ensures all invariants of order less than $k+1$ vanish is almost triviality.
+One criterion that ensures all invariants of order less than $k+1$ vanish is that the link is almost trivial.
 One then attempts to produce invariants from the induced map $\widehat{f}=\prod_{i=1}^{k+1}f_i:P_1\times\cdots\times P_{k+1}\to C(k+1,\R^n)$, where the target is the configuration space of $k+1$ points in $\R^n$.
 Our generalization in \refS{MapModels} will involve homotopy limits of diagrams of spaces of maps of products into configuration spaces.